 - Sneezing and nasal discharge

 To help, owners must prioritize pet welfare during wildfires and other natural disasters.
-I’ve complied my top safety tips.
+Here are my top wildfire safety tips for pets and pet parents.

 1. Be aware of the wildfire risks in your area.